by Eric Bright

 These are all tools with which one buys the favour of the divines, so they buy an insurance policy and move under an umbrella that is supposed to protect them from divine wrath.

-A cleansing operation, be it paying homage to the priest, going on a pilgrimage, offering a sacrifice, confessing, or whatever other means that they might find available to themselves to use, is an effective mental maneuver around human conscience.
+A cleansing operation, be it paying homage to the priest, going on a pilgrimage, offering a sacrifice, confessing, or whatever other means that they might find available to themselves to use, is an effective mental manoeuvre around human conscience.
 It can effectively and quickly disable the built-in guilt mechanism that has evolved in our species through millions of years of evolution and natural elimination/annihilation.

 The human species has evolved to form a very strong bodily mechanism that allows it to attach ‘feelings’ to actions.
 If an action is going to hurt someone, a similar feeling is going to be simulated in the body of the actor who might have caused the hurt.
 This mechanism is so effective and strong that it can virtually replicate the same bodily reactions that might occur to someone else due to my actions if I start to just imagine it in my head.
 By imagining the trajectory of my actions I would be able to see, in my mind, the events that could have happened had I done it.
-Then my body experiences the same feelings that would have been experienced had I performed my actions had hurt someone in any way.
+Then my body experiences the same feelings that would have been experienced had I performed my actions had hurt someone in any way (see mirror neuron for more information).

 That, amongst several other things, are the sources of human morality.
 Though, it can be effectively bypassed by religious techniques.